rmarronnier/pace_editor/documentation/api/editors.md

 # Editors API Reference

-The Editors API provides specialized editing interfaces for different aspects of game creation including scenes, characters, hotspots, dialogs, quests, items, and cutscenes.
+The Editors API provides specialized editing interfaces for different aspects of game creation including scenes, characters, hotspots, dialogs, scripts, and animations.
+With the addition of the Script Editor and Animation Editor in version 2.0, PACE now offers comprehensive editing capabilities for all game elements.

 ## Module: PaceEditor::Editors